malva-ot/nomo/README.md

  - The glyph sets of the two maps are the same or are compatible
  - The two maps have the same number of key-value pairs
- - For each key *k* in one map, the same key exists in the other map, and the value associate with *k* in the first map is the same as the value associated with *k* in the other map, according to the rules described in this specification.
+ - For each key *k* in one map, the same key exists in the other map, and the value associated with *k* in the first map is the same as the value associated with *k* in the other map, according to the rules described in this specification.

 #### 4.4.4 Null equality

-Two null values are equal if and only if the glyph sets of the values are the same or equivalent.
+Two null values are equal if and only if the glyph sets of the values are the same or compatible.

 #### 4.4.5 Empty values

 All values have a type - string, tuple, map, or null.
 The string, tuple, and map types each have an empty value - a string with zero glyphs, a tuple with zero values, or a map with zero key-value pairs.
 As noted above, for two values to be considered equal they must have the same type and the same or compatible glyph sets.
-Therefore, even for the same glyph set, the empty string, empty tuple, and empty map, and are three distinct values.
+Therefore, even for the same glyph set, the empty string, empty tuple, and empty map are three distinct values.
 In addition, the null value has a different type and is therefore a distinct value not equal to any of the empty values of the string, tuple, or map types.

 ### 4.5 Qualified Resource Name